amp-labs/ai/README.md

 # Official Ampersand AI SDKs

-This is a mono-repo that contains the official Ampersand AI SDK as well as the offical MCP servers for Ampersand.
+This repo contains the official Ampersand AI SDK as well as the offical MCP servers for Ampersand.

-- `@amp-labs/ai` - Official Ampersand AI SDK that exposes Ampersand tools / functions to your AI agents
+- [@amp-labs/ai](https://www.npmjs.com/package/@amp-labs/ai) - Official Ampersand AI SDK that exposes tools for your AI agents to manage and interact with integrations with your customer's SaaS tools.
-- `@amp-labs/mcp-server` - Official Ampersand MCP server
+- [@amp-labs/mcp-server](https://www.npmjs.com/package/@amp-labs/mcp-server) - Official Ampersand MCP server that exposes the tools from the Ampersand AI SDK.

-- `@amp-labs/examples` - A set of agent examples with the popular agent frameworks.
+The `examples` directory contains examples of how to use the AI SDK with popular agent frameworks.

+To learn more about Ampersand, visit our [website](https://www.withampersand.com).

 ## Ampersand AI SDK

-This SDK enables AI agents to seamlessly perform operations on connected SaaS tools through Ampersand's platform.

 ### Installation